Bound by Corruption by BelovedStranger

 Sesshomaru had a powerful urge to grab Kagome and shake her—to drag her back into his arms and kiss her.
 To reignite her flame and make her burn for him again.
 But seeing the painful uncertainty in her open expression, he knew he’d lost the spark that had burned for him.

 As well as a newfound worry.
 The miko had already left him once—for duty.
 To help Onigumo.
-Would she not try to leave him for her precious Kikyo, her loyalties once more divided?
+Would she not try to leave him again for her precious Kikyo, her loyalties once more divided?

 Wrong.
 She had him.